gauravleo40/Data-Science-Content-for-beginners/Python Programming/08 Tuples as data structures.md

 ('Inception', 2010, 'Christopher Nolan', 8.8)
 ```

-This tuple stores key information about a movie — its name, release year, director, and IMDb rating.
+This tuple stores key information about a movie, its name, release year, director, and IMDb rating.
 These values don’t change for the movie once defined, which makes a tuple a great fit.

 ### 1.1.2 Defining a Tuple without using parentheses